adamgundry/inch/README.md

 Max Bolingbroke has implemented the new [Constraint kind](http://blog.omega-prime.co.uk/?p=127) in GHC.
 This kind is supported by `inch` but not erased, so it will only work if GHC support is present.

-An inspiration for this work is Hongwei Xi's [Dependent ML](http://www.cs.bu.edu/~hwxi/DML/DML.html) and its successor [ATS](http://www.ats-lang.org/), which support type-level Presburger arithmetic.
+This work is inspired by Hongwei Xi's [Dependent ML](http://www.cs.bu.edu/~hwxi/DML/DML.html) and its successor [ATS](http://www.ats-lang.org/), which support type-level Presburger arithmetic.

 Contact
 -------

-Adam Gundry, firstname.lastname@strath.ac.uk
+Adam Gundry, adam.gundry@strath.ac.uk